symfony/symfony-docs/frontend/encore/cdn.rst

 Using a CDN
 ===========

 Are you deploying to a CDN?
-That's awesome :) Once you've made sure that your built files are uploaded to the CDN, configure it in Encore:
+That's awesome :) Once you have made sure that your built files are uploaded to the CDN, configure it in Encore:

 .. code-block:: diff